softwareguru/beam-summit-website/data/posts/2019-03-03-call-for-speakers.md

-Apache Beam Summit Europe 2019 will be held 19-20th of June in beautiful city of Berlin.
+Beam Summit Europe 2019 will be held 19-20th of June in beautiful city of Berlin.
 If you want to be part of this great event as a speaker you are in the right place!

-#### Presenters – who should speak at the Apache Beam Summit?
+#### Presenters – who should speak at the Beam Summit?

 * developers (freelance and hired)
 * companies developing software (apps, tools, frameworks etc.)